 Below are links to much of the study and training material we offer on this website, COST FREE.
 The Conflict Resolution Network presents a 12 skills approach.
 If you are dealing with a problem in your life right now, you might want to run that problem through our list of skills.
 You may well find a useful next step towards resolution or better management of the issue.

 There’s lots of material here and of course it takes time and patience to work through it, but we hope you will find it worthwhile.
-You can do this alone or form a study or seminar group.
+You can do this alone or form a study group with friends or colleagues.
 We encourage you to print out relevant training material and share it with others.

 Start with these three shorter pieces:

 If possible, spend a few days thinking and talking about the above material.

 Then move onto the following more in-depth training:

 About 20 pages.
 If studying alone, spend at least the next twelve days getting into this material, one skill at a time.

 This CR Trainers Manual is directed to trainers and facilitators and includes training materials, interactive questions and classroom handouts.
 We encourage you to use sections of it to prepare for your face to face contact with groups.
 Click the Menu item for Free Resources and see the CR Trainers Manual link to over 500 pages of rigorous preparation for helping yourself and others to a new way of life, in work-place strategies and social contact.

 If you need a break from this in-depth study, read from:

 20 page summary of the book The Gentle Revolution by Helena Cornelius, Director of The Conflict Resolution Network.
 It will help you wherever a clash of values is present – and especially when that clash is between more masculine vs more feminine relating styles.